samee99/samee99.github.io/blog/blogs/dl.md

 ![picture](uploads/3h.png)

 You wonder if the artificial neural network you are building can learn weights (parameters) similar to synapses in the brain:

 ![picture](uploads/3i.png)

 Artificial Neural Network with a single artificial neuron with learnable weights.

-So instead of supplying tire features, you ask if artificial neural networks can learn weights (i.e. parameters) by reducing the error between the desired output and predicted output?
-You argue that you already have the desired output for the 600 images, since you labeled the image as 1 if it contains a car and 0 if it doesn’t.
-Why not just use that desired output to adjust the weights of our Artificial Neural Network.
+So instead of supplying tire features, you ask if artificial neural networks can learn weights (i.e. parameters) by reducing the error between the desired output and predicted output.
+You argue that you already have the desired output for the 600 images since you labeled the image as 1 if it contains a car and 0 if it doesn’t.
+Why not just use that desired output to adjust the weights of our *Artificial Neural Network*?
 You draw another figure to illustrate the point:

 ![picture](uploads/3f.png)
-Adjust artificial neural network weights by minimizing difference between desired and predicted output Bob likes the idea but he sees a couple of issues.
-He doubts if the computer can learn high level representation like tires and windows from just the raw pixels directly.
-He wonders if you could use many neurons, stacked one after other, instead of just one neuron to make the task easier for the machine.
+Adjust artificial neural network weights by minimizing the difference between desired and predicted output

+Bob likes the idea but he sees a couple of issues.
+He doubts if the computer can learn high-level representation like tires and windows from just the raw pixels directly.
+He wonders if you could use many neurons, stacked one after the other, instead of just one neuron to make the task easier for the machine.

 You get the main idea but are not sure how stacking the neurons one after another in layers such that one neuron’s output is received as the next neuron’s input can lead to the machine’s learning task becoming easier.
 Bob thinks that the weights of the earlier neurons will learn lower level features (like edges) while weights of later neurons will learn object parts (e.g. tires) automatically using information provided by earlier neurons.
 You stare back cluelessly at Bob and he tries to help out with the following figure: